rollbar/rollbar-gem/docs/configuration.md

 ### root

 Set the server root, all stack frames outside that root are considered 'non-project' frames.
-Also used to setup Github linking.
+Also used to setup GitHub linking.

 ### safely